gruiz016/Madlibs/README.md

 # Flask Madlibs

-In this exercise, I used Flask to make a Madlibs game.
+In this exercise, I used Flask to make a very simple Madlibs game.

 In Madlibs, you’re asked a series of questions, like this: